Guide

 What is cost of sales?

-Cost of sales is the total expense directly linked to providing your product or service to customers.
-This includes materials, labour, and other direct costs needed to deliver what you sell.
-You might also see it referred to as cost of goods sold (COGS).
-Understanding your cost of sales helps you set profitable prices and make smart sourcing decisions.
+Cost of sales is the total direct expense of delivering your product or service to customers.
+It includes materials, labour, and other costs tied specifically to what you sell.
+You might also see it called cost of goods sold (COGS).

 Cost of sales differs from business to business.
 A bricks-and-mortar retailer will have costs like stock and packaging, while a freelancer offering social media services needs to pay software subscriptions to deliver client work.